Although small, the southern town Pompei and its two-platform train station, is the gateway to some of the most famous ruins in the world.

 The train station that serves the ruins is also one of the stations that serves the city, and it’s called Pompei Scavi-Villa dei Misteri.
 The Pompei station is on the Circumvesuviana line that runs from Naples to Sorrento, and it’s a very short walk from the station to the entrance of the Pompeii site.

 There are two platforms at the Pompei station, one for each direction of trains.
-One platform is for trains traveling from Naples to Sorrento, the other is for trains going the opposite direction.
+One platform is for trains traveling from Naples to Sorrento, the other is for trains going in the opposite direction.
 The station was opened in 1932.

 Hotels in Pompei

 See Hotels from nearby Naples

 Overlooking the Bay of Naples, this luxurious grande dame has hosted celebrities and dignitaries over its storied history.
 Public spaces and guestrooms are classically appointed, there’s an award-winning restaurant, and even a rooftop lounge with sea views.Book Now >>

 Santa Chiara Boutique Hotel